world-maplogo-only

 How many times does Sixth Street Specialty Lending pay dividends?

-Sixth Street Specialty Lending typically pays dividends on a monthly basis.
+Sixth Street Specialty Lending typically pays dividends on a quarterly basis.
 The specific payment dates can vary each year and are usually announced when the company releases its financial results for each quarter.

 What months does Sixth Street Specialty Lending pay dividends?